petrvanblokland/DesignDesignSpace/DDS-home.md

 box = box.newInfo()
 ~~~

-Once a project grows larger, it may become necessary to get other developers involved.
-This workshop addresses the use of Github for version management.

 The focus of this workshop is on how to program user interaction.
-Extract the various options into popups and menus.
+Extract the various options into menus, popups and checkboxes.

-You can make a selection from the following exercises.
+You can select several from the following exercises.
 And it is also possible to bring your own ideas.

 #### Example exercises

-* Make an interface that allows user to choose from the avaible image filters, before it runs through the entire set of image files.
+* Make an interface that allows users to choose from the available image filters, before it runs through the entire set of image files.
-* Make an interface that allows to choose from templates of graphs;
+* Make an interface that helps to choose from templates of graphs;
 * Make an interface that shows the available color themes, before generating a website;
-* Make an interface to show the various testing schemes on a font;
+* Make an interface to show the various testing schemes on a font.

 The use of <a href="http://drawbot.com" target="external">DrawBot</a> in this workshop requires a MacOS computer.

-Completion of workshops [Basic coding in Python #1](#coding-in-python1) and [Basic coding in Python #1](#coding-in-python2) is recommended.

-Completion of workshop [Coding simple scripted tools](#simple-scripted-tools) is recommended.
+Completion of workshops [Basic coding in Python #1](#coding-in-python1) and [Basic coding in Python #1](#coding-in-python2) and [Coding simple scripted tools](#simple-scripted-tools) is recommended.

 ~~~
 box = section.newCropped()